ralfholly/const_map/README.md

 EXPECT_TRUE(iter == color_strings.end());
 ```

 The only constraint on the sentinel value is that the key value is unique, that is, it's not already used in the mapping table.
 Further, the sentinel's value should also be unique such that its value can be unambigously interpreted as "not found".
+What the sentinel basically does is make the iterator that `end()` returns "dereferenceable".